harshilshahneu/webapp/README.md

 ```
 3. Add a user to MariaDB (https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-debian-11)
 4. SCP the project zip to the server - scp -i ~/.ssh/your_key ./webapp.zip user@your_public_ip:/directory
+5. SCP the user.csv to /opt : scp -i ~/.ssh/your_key local_csv_path root@your_public_ip:/opt
-5. Unzip the project zip - `unzip webapp.zip`
+6. Unzip the project zip - `unzip webapp.zip`
-6. cd into the project directory
+7. cd into the project directory
-7. Setup .env file in the root directory of the project with the following variables:
+8. Setup .env file in the root directory of the project with the following variables:
 ```
 PORT=8080
 DB_HOST=127.0.0.1